-Buffett’s Partnership Letters hold a number of lessons for everyone.
-Some stand out more than others because Warren Buffett repeats them throughout the letters.
+Warren Buffett’s Partnership Letters hold a number of lessons for everyone.
+Some stand out more than others because he repeats them throughout the letters.
 Those lessons are worth repeating again.

 It is always startling to see how relatively small differences in rates add up to very significant sums over a period of years.

 Exponential growth doesn’t come naturally to everyone.
-Mostly because it’s hard to imagine the huge amount of growth that happens on the backend based on what we see on the frontend.
+Mostly because it’s hard to imagine the huge amount of growth that happens on the backend based on what we experience on the frontend.

 To help his partners understand it, Buffett wrote three versions of alternate history to explain it.
 He rewrote the history of Christopher Columbus, da Vinci’s Mona Lisa, and the sale of Manhattan.
 His stories offer a fun way to rewrite historical outcomes and show the power of compounding.

-For example, suppose Ferdinand and Isabella stayed out of the venture capital game entirely.
+For example, suppose Ferdinand and Isabella avoided the venture capital game entirely.
 Rather than provide the seed capital for Columbus’s voyage, they instead stuck with a conservative plan and invested at a meager rate of 4% annually.
 Spain would have seen its small fund, compounding over five centuries, grow to $2 trillion.

 Buffett followed up each story by comparing the compounding effect of different rates of return.

 The lesson is simple math.
 Compounding even a decent return over many years can have a huge impact on your final tally.